 Early payment discounts on invoices reduce the County's costs for the acquisition of goods and services.
-The Assistant Director of Purchasing & Contracts is authorized to approve the inclusion of early payment discounts in solicitations and to use the payment discounts in the calculation and evaluation of pricing received in response to a solicitation.
+The Purchasing Director is authorized to approve the inclusion of early payment discounts in solicitations and to use the payment discounts in the calculation and evaluation of pricing received in response to a solicitation.